google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-six.md

  - what it's like to use a screen reader, and
  - the WCAG and the WebAIM accessibility checklist

 For the rest of the course, we'll dive into the practical aspects of creating accessible web sites.
-We'll organize this effort around three main topics:
+We'll organize this effort around three main subject areas:

  - **Focus**: We'll look at how to build things that can be operated with a keyboard instead of a mouse.
 This is important for users with motor impairments, of course, but it also ensures that your UI is in good shape for all users.